AramZS/dnd-campaign-site-defectors/src/setting/The Quartz City.md

 description: The Quartz City, city of changelings, is the city closest to where you begin and the largest in the area of The Verdant known as The Furthest Reach.
 ---

-It is the core urban area that sits back from the Borderlands, this is the first place anyone crossing from the extra-planer Riverwalk to the center of The Verdant would encounter that is a true population center.
+It is the core urban area of The Furthest Reach that sits back from the Borderlands, this is the first place anyone crossing from the extra-planer Riverwalk to the center of The Verdant would encounter that is a true population center.
 It has built up over the centuries due to its reputation for safety and the fortunes that wash up (sometimes literally) from beyond The Verdant plane.
 As a border city it is built as a bastion, surrounded by a half sphere of magically-enhanced and almost perfectly transparent Quartz.

 The border of the sphere and high towers that peak up above the multi level city occasionally flicker with a gleaming light.